CdrikPxL/RetroDiction/README.md

 ##### Exceptions
-The background in all cases is from viking.
+The background in all cases are from viking's original background.

 **Archives**
 Safe: http://icons.iconarchive.com/icons/artua/mac/512/Archive-manage-icon.png